UBI CARITAS ET AMOR. DEUS IBI EST.

 That point of questioning to the point of doubts of our very beliefs, unbelievable as it seems, does occur to many of those who have followed a hitherto path of unwavering belief.

 The devil, who does exist, make no mistake about that, takes our very unwavering belief as an opportunity to cast doubt and confusion in our mind.
 For he it is who, unaware by us, sheds the odd flash of questioning and uncertainty in our minds.
 It is he who aims to lead us astray from our beliefs and faith.
 After all, what is the point of him tempting those who don't believe?
 They are already in his camp.
 It's the others, those who believe, that he wants to recruit.

-I often wonder about all the Saints we are told and have read about.
+I often wonder about all the Saints we have read about.
 Were they all 100% totally dedicated to their beliefs and faith and were they all totally unwavering throughout their lives?

 The answer is no. Most of them, if not all, had their moments of doubts, their moments of confusion and temptations.
 But they kept trying, through prayers, dedication, and perhaps outright stubbornness, they kept going on in their beliefs despite all the difficulties these gave rise too.
 No doubt, they were sinners too.
 Like you and me.
 But they kept on trying.

 Despite their failings, their short-comings, and their weaknesses - Saints are sinners who kept on trying.